TonyHill26/LevelUp/content/post/2023-11-28-institute-of-physics-workshop/index.md

 Birmingham, Durham and Imperial are all delivering Levelling Up: Physics for their third successive year.

-If you would be interested in joining the programme, or seeing a recording of the session, please contact LevellingUp@iop.org.
+If you would be interested in joining the programme, please contact LevellingUp@iop.org.

 Below is a transcript of the session.. enjoy!

 ## Levelling Up: Physics workshop Summary Transcript
 November 27, 2023

-*This transcript has been edited from the original audio to make it easier to read.
-For the original video please contact us.*
+*This transcript has been edited from the original audio to make it easier to read.*

 ### Charles Tracy, Institute of Physics (IoP)